BOINC/boinc/android/WSL.README.md

 ## Android Studio

-Open Android Studio and choose `Check out project from Version Control > Git`
+Open Android Studio and choose `Get from Version Control`

 Set URL as `https://github.com/boinc/boinc` and clone it.
 When asked about creating Android Studio project, select No.

 Once the native client build is complete, copy the native client binaries to cloned repo at Android Studio side.
 Replace `<pathtofolder>` with appropriate location.

-        $ cp -frv ~/boinc/android/BOINC/app/src/main/assets/* /mnt/c/<pathtofolder>/boinc/android/BOINC/app/src/main/assets/
+        $ cp -frv ~/boinc/android/BOINC/app/src/main/assets/* /mnt/<drive>/<pathtofolder>/boinc/android/BOINC/app/src/main/assets/

-Then import project from `C:\<pathtofolder>\boinc\android\BOINC`
+Then import project from `<drive>:\<pathtofolder>\boinc\android\BOINC`

 After Gradle sync completed, you can now start development or compile the APK.

 ## Workarounds

 While WSL1 makes building the native client easily, it is prone to errors and speed issues.
-You may want to checkout [WSL#2469](https://github.com/microsoft/WSL/issues/2469) for workarounds.
+You may want to check out workarounds enlisted in the [Known Issues](#known-issues) section.
 Note that [Microsoft does not recommend this](https://github.com/Microsoft/WSL/issues/873#issuecomment-463442051) and users are expected do it at their own discretion.
-You can read more about WSL1 and its issues at [WSL#873](https://github.com/Microsoft/WSL/issues/873#issuecomment-425272829).
+You can read more about WSL1 and its issues at [Microsoft/WSL#873 (comment)](https://github.com/Microsoft/WSL/issues/873#issuecomment-425272829).
 This should be fixed with the release of WSL2.

 ## Tips